• Skip to main content

 • Subscribe

-Healthy Home Economist / Archives / Recipes / Sauces / Condiment & Sauces / Homemade Teriyaki Sauce Recipe
+Healthy Home Economist / Archives / Recipes / Sauces / Condiment & Sauces / Healthy Teriyaki Sauce

-Homemade Teriyaki Sauce Recipe
+Healthy Teriyaki Sauce

-by Sarah Pope / Affiliate Links ✔
+by Sarah Pope / Affiliate Links โœ”

 Jump to Recipe

-teriyaki sauce recipeI go through a lot of homemade sauces cooking for my family.
+I go through a lot of homemade sauces cooking for my family.
 I use the easy teriyaki sauce recipe below primarily for marinating chicken.

 It is also very useful for making homemade barbecue sauce as well.

 Bottled teriyaki sauce from the grocery store has so many additives that it is downright frightening to read the label.
-The brands at the healthfood store are disappointingly not a whole lot better.

 Nearly all restaurants cook with an olive oil/canola oil blend (25/75).
-Even when nonGMO, organic and cold pressed, canola oil should still be avoided.
+Even when nonGMO, organic, and cold-pressed, canola oil should be actively avoided.

-For this reason, skip any bottled sauces or dressings that contain this very misunderstood and unhealthy oil!
+For this reason, skip any bottled sauces or dressings that contain this very misunderstood, unhealthy fat.

-By the way, making your own homemade steak sauce is a good idea too for the same reasons outlined above!
+By the way, making your ownย homemade steak sauceย is a good idea too for the same reasons outlined above!

 homemade teriyaki sauce

-3.23 from 9 votes
+3.3 from 10 votes

 Print